pulumi/examples/azure-py-virtual-data-center/README.md

     $ pip3 install -r requirements.txt
     ```

-1. Create a new stack intended for Production, for example:
+1. Create a new stack intended for Production (for example's sake):

     ```bash
     $ pulumi stack init prod